nicyoong/uno-game-java/README.md

   - Compete with friends and family.
   - Up to 10 players can join in local multiplayer.
   - Supports standard UNO rules and features.

+- **42 Mode**:
+  - A special variant of UNO featuring the SegFault card.
+  - The SegFault card introduces unique gameplay mechanics, such as forcing players to draw cards or skip turns.
+  - Adds an extra layer of strategy and unpredictability to the game.
+  - Available in both single player and multiplayer formats.

 ## Getting Started